 "We are lawyers training lawyers at Baylor Law," she said.
 "I must say that I think we are giving our students an advantage for when they start practice because we are big believers in integrating theory and practice."

-Powell teaches IP and contracts and has written articles and made presentations on copyright infringement, IP issues in advertising and marketing, and the implications of the internet influencing media and politics.
+Nichols teaches IP and contracts and has written articles and made presentations on copyright infringement, IP issues in advertising and marketing, and the implications of the internet influencing media and politics.

 "Last fall, I ran in the Urban-athlon in Chicago.
 It's a 10-mile run that also takes you through various obstacles," she said.

 For her leg, Nichols managed the hand-over-hand monkey bars and "leaping" the beach hurdles.
 She also did the taxi cab hurdles just for grins.